tobua/release-npm-action/README.md

 - Creates tag for current version.
 - GitHub release for tag with release notes based on commit messages.
 - Publishes release to npm.
+- Release triggered through `release-npm` commit annotation or manual run.
 - No additional commits made.
 - No version required in `package.json`.
-- Release triggered through commit annotation.
+- No project dependencies necessary.

 ## Usage